-What’s special about this recipe, inspired by one from an issue of Cook’s Country, is that the cornmeal is soaked for 10 minutes in buttermilk.
+What’s special about this recipe is that the cornmeal is soaked for 10 minutes in buttermilk.
 What you get is a biscuit that’s packed with corn flavor but isn’t too grainy.
-Also, they weren’t sweet, which is probably a good thing if you’re serving them with dinner, but if you still want sweet you can serve a little honey on the side.
+Also, Cornmeal Buttermilk Biscuits are not sweet, which is probably a good thing if you’re serving them with dinner.
+If you still want sweet you can serve a little honey on the side.

 This recipe says to knead the dough, which is interesting since kneading dough forms the glutens which can make biscuits tough.
 But the original recipe noted (and I appreciated that note!) that this dough can be kneaded because a good deal of it is cornmeal (which is gluten-free) and the acid in the buttermilk inhibits gluten formation.
 I still felt weird kneading biscuit dough, but the biscuits were very tender in the end.
 Mine spread a little more than I’d anticipated, but it wasn’t a big issue.
 I used about 4.5 oz of flour per cup and might use up to 5 the next time for more squared off looking biscuits.
 Then again, we loved them this way so I can’t complain.